IFierta/mac-os-opencore-asus-k501lx_lb/README.md

 - Keyboard backlight

-- Headphone (Use AlcPlugFix for the headphones to work correctly.)
+- Headphones (Use AlcPlugFix for the headphones to work correctly.)

 - Microphone